Yoshihiro Tajiri: Various storylines (2004–2008)

 In 2004, Tajiri had two chances to earn a shot at the WWE Championship.
 The first chance was in the 2004 Royal Rumble, where the winner would get a championship match at WrestleMania XX, but he was eliminated by Rhyno.
 His second chance was in a battle royal on SmackDown!, in which the winner would face then-champion Brock Lesnar at No Way Out.
 However, he lost once again when he was eliminated by the Big Show.

 Following WrestleMania XX, Tajiri was drafted to Raw, where he turned face once again and feuded with the group of Eric Bischoff, Jonathan Coachman, and Garrison Cade.
 He would later feud with the Evolution stable for a good portion of 2004.
 Also that year, Tajiri formed a tag team with Rhyno.
 This team dissolved quietly after a failed attempt at winning the World Tag Team Championship from La Résistance at Unforgiven.
 On February 4, 2005, in Saitama Super Arena, Tajiri reunited with William Regal to defeat La Résistance for the World Tag Team Championship on an episode of Raw emanating from Japan.
 After several defenses against La Résistance, among others, their reign ended on May 1 at Backlash, when they were eliminated from a tag team turmoil match by La Résistance.

-Tajiri lost a 3-Way Dance (that also featured Little Guido) to Super Crazy at ECW One Night Stand 2005 on June 12.
+Tajiri lost a three way dance (that also featured Little Guido) to Super Crazy at ECW One Night Stand 2005 on June 12.
 Later that year, he formed a short-lived team with Eugene.
 In December 2005, Tajiri left WWE, stating that he wanted to try to become a journalist and spend more time with his wife and family in Japan.
 His final televised WWE match was a loss to Gregory Helms on Heat.
 After the match, he received a standing ovation as a farewell.

-Tajiri returned for a one-night appearance at WWE's ECW One Night Stand 2006 pay-per-view, teaming with Super Crazy to lose to The Full Blooded Italians (F.B.I.).
+Tajiri returned for a one-night appearance at WWE's ECW One Night Stand 2006 pay-per-view, teaming with Super Crazy to lose to the Full Blooded Italians.

 On February 12, 2008, Tajiri made an appearance at a WWE house show in Tokyo, where he accompanied William Regal to the ring for a match against Ric Flair, which Regal lost.